Tech Talk: Developing APIs the Easy Way – Streamline your API process with an endpoint-focused approach on Dec 5 at 11 am EST! Register now

 Open initiatives such as the ModSecurity project have been around for quite some time.
 It influenced a movement where organizations could own the deployment of a software WAF and integrate it directly into their edge traffic proxies.

-For platforms built on Kubernetes, using the Edge Stack as your API Gateway enables self-service teams to expose, secure and manage traffic to their microservices.
+For platforms built on Kubernetes, using the Edge Stack as your Kubernetes API Gateway enables self-service teams to expose, secure and manage traffic to their microservices.
 Deploying Edge Stack API Gateway as the network entry point for your users allows you to configure TLS, Authentication and Rate Limiting filters as Kubernetes resources.
 Ambassador is also equipped with circuit-breakers to protect your downstream APIs and services.

 Kubernetes Infraestructure